In-person: Leonardo Royal Hotel Tower Bridge, London

 09:45 AM

-Navigate Europe’s changing regulatory environment and preparing for the year ahead
+Fire side chat: Navigate Europe’s changing regulatory environment and prepare for the year ahead

 • Where are we now?
 Recap the current ESG regulatory environment and imminent developments